godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

     export(int, FLAGS) var spell_elements = ELEMENT_WIND | ELEMENT_WATER

 Restricting the flags to a certain number of named flags is also possible.
-The syntax is very similar to the enumeration syntax:
+The syntax is similar to the enumeration syntax:

 ::